brucelau/mini-mesos-framework/java/README.md

 ## Java Mini Framework

 This framework is intended to run applications with groups of tasks to perform in the executors it spawns.
-Note: right now this only works on a local master/slave setup because we need to use the Mesos Fetcher to find the executor on remote slaves.

 ### Getting started